JerBouma/FinanceToolkit/README.md

 The Financial Toolkit is complimented very well with the [Finance Database 🌎](https://github.com/JerBouma/FinanceDatabase), a database that features 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
 By utilising both, it is possible to do a fully-fledged competitive analysis with the tickers found from the FinanceDatabase inputted into the FinancialToolkit.

 **Disclaimer:** this package used to be called 'FundamentalAnalysis' but has since been renamed.
 This is a major update to the existent package which also justified a rename.
+The old package does remain available.

 ---